SpaceUY/aispace-chapter/README.md

 Here, you'll find everything you need to know about building **clean**, **efficient**, and **maintainable AI systems**.
 Whether you're working on model training, fine-tuning, or deploying AI solutions, these guidelines will ensure we are all aligned and delivering state-of-the-art results.

+Each chapter in these guidelines resembles a scientific computer science paper: precise, well-structured, and justified with real-world relevance or empirical insight.
+Additionally, we plan to make contributions to https://huggingface.co/SpaceDevUy, providing an opportunity for contributors to showcase their work and expertise as AI developers in this collaborative space.

 Want to contribute?
 Reach out to Mario De Los Santos to coordinate!
 You can also check our [roadmap and planning spreadsheet](https://docs.google.com/spreadsheets/d/1yR-4zFoME257_KRC1QrdY8H7lfMt4srXdDhFnhzTelc/edit?usp=sharing) to see what's coming next.

 ##### Disclaimer